Scalar subleading soft theorems from an infinite tower of charges: Discussion

 It may be useful to give an interpretation to the fact that, according to Eq.~\eqref{Qms2}, the $n$-th conserved charge depends linearly on the $n$-th order term in the expansion of the scalar field in powers of $1/r$.
 When analyzing the factorizable part of the amplitude for the emission of massless particles with higher energies, it becomes necessary to consider charges associated with field components located deeper in the bulk.
 A heuristic explanation for this effect is that the notion of a ``large $r$ expansion'' should be understood in relation to a characteristic length scale, in this case, the wavelength of the emitted massless particle.
 In other words, the relevant dimensionless parameter is $\omega r$.
 For instance, for a fixed value of this parameter, large $r$ corresponds to small frequencies, which is the regime typically considered in leading soft theorems.
 Consequently, as the energy of the emitted particle increases, a deeper region of the bulk must be examined to describe the process accurately.
 This suggests that, following some of the ideas outlined in \cite{Conde:2016rom}, the infinite tower of charges in this theory—as well as in electromagnetism and gravity—could be reinterpreted as a certain surface integral defined at a finite radius $r_b$, such that the leading soft theorems are recovered in the limit when this ``boundary'' approaches infinity, $r_{b}\rightarrow{\infty}$.
 We expect to address some of these aspects in future work.

-\paragraph{Acknowledgements} ~\\[8pt] It is a pleasure to thank Glenn Barnich, Miguel Campiglia, Marc Henneaux, Francisco Rojas, Jakob Salzer, and Ali Seraj for their insightful comments and fruitful discussions.
+\paragraph{Acknowledgements} ~\\[8pt] It is a pleasure to thank Glenn Barnich, Miguel Campiglia, Laurent Freidel, Marc Henneaux, Yorgo Pano, Francisco Rojas, Jakob Salzer, and Ali Seraj for their insightful comments and fruitful discussions.
 The work of H.G. and M.B. is funded by FONDECYT grant 1230853.
 The research of A.P. is supported by the FONDECYT grant 1220910.